 Naviance is a web-based service designed especially for students and parents.
 Naviance is a comprehensive web site that you can use to help in making decisions about colleges and careers.
-Naviance is a service that we use in the Guidance Office to track and analyze data about our students' college and career plans.
+Naviance is a service that is used to track and analyze data about students' college and career plans.
 Naviance will allow you to:

-- Get involved in the planning and advising process Build a resume, complete on-line surveys, and manage timelines and deadlines for making decisions about colleges and careers. - Research colleges Compare GPA, standardized test scores, and other statistics to actual historical data from students who have already applied from our high school. - Sign up for college visits Find out which colleges are visiting our school and sign up to attend those sessions.
+- Get involved in the planning and advising process build a resume, complete on-line surveys, and manage timelines and deadlines for making decisions about colleges and careers. - Research colleges compare GPA, standardized test scores, and other statistics to actual historical data from students who have already applied from our high school. - Sign up for college visits find out which colleges are visiting our school and sign up to attend those sessions.